"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Trauma-Informed & Somatic Approaches

 Trauma lives in the body, not just the mind.
-Somatic and body-based techniques help you notice and regulate the physical sensations connected to your trauma response, building what clinicians call your “window of tolerance” so you can process difficult material without becoming overwhelmed.
+Body-based techniques help you notice and regulate physical sensations connected to your trauma response, building your ‘window of tolerance’ so you can process difficult material without becoming overwhelmed.

-E-E-A-T matters deeply for YMYL health services and so does knowing who you’re trusting with your most difficult experiences.
 At Pearlman & Associates, every therapist holds an active Missouri license and is a member of the National Association of Social Workers (NASW).
+You will always know who you are working with and why they are qualified to help.

 Bryan Pearlman, St. Louis Therapist